Introduction

 Mulch helps hold moisture in the soil, but it does not replace watering.

 If the soil is dry before you mulch, the mulch simply covers dry soil.
-It may slow further drying, but it will not magically send moisture down to the roots.
+Water first, then mulch afterwards.

 Forgetting That Pots and Raised Beds Dry Out Quickly